Home » Baking Recipes » No Bake » Goji Berry Bliss Balls

 Delicious fruity energy balls flavoured with immune boosting goji berries and lucuma powder.
-These goji berry bliss balls are not only vegan, refined sugar free and gluten free, but they’re also super simple to make.
+These goji berry bliss balls are not only vegan, gluten and refined sugar free, but they’re also super simple to make.

 Energy balls are all the rage now.
 Look in any self-respecting modern “healthy” cookbook and you’ll find at least one recipe for them.
 There’s a good reason for this.
 They are easy to make and utterly delicious.
 I’ve made quite a few over the last few years and these goji berry bliss balls are the latest.